fernicar/echo_finder/README.md

 ### Built With

-`echo_finder` is built with modern, robust technologies to ensure performance and a clean user experience.
+`echo_finder_TINS_Edition` is built with modern, robust technologies to ensure performance and a clean user experience.

 *   [**PySide6**](https://www.qt.io/qt-for-python): The official Python bindings for the Qt framework, used for building the entire graphical user interface.
 *   **Regular Expression Tokenizer**: The core text processing engine is built using Python's native `re` module.
 This powerful approach allows for precise and flexible tokenization, ignoring punctuation while respecting a custom whitelist, which is crucial for accurate echo detection across sentence boundaries.

 ## Getting Started

-Follow these steps to get `echo_finder` running on your local machine.
+Follow these steps to get `echo_finder_TINS_Edition` running on your local machine.

 ### Prerequisites